databrary/design/ridir-16/ridir-16-ideas.md

 ### Project Aims

-1. Expand and extend Databrary's system for entering and visualizing user-defined video tags.
-Searching within videos for tags/codes.

-**extends Databrary**, **user interface for use of analytic tools**, **enables data-intensive research by substantial number of investigators**, **enables research not otherwise possible**, **linkages with other areas of science**, **tools can be made readily available to research community**

-2. Enable codes from some existing video coding tools to be imported into and visualized within Databrary.
+1. Enable codes from some existing video coding tools to be imported into and visualized within Databrary.
+Enable Databrary codes to be exported along with videos.

 a.
 Datavyu
 b.
 ELAN